Sunday, December 22, 2024

 9. Serve hot, alongside rice, plantains, or other traditional Puerto Rican sides!

-See also Beef Stew Tucson
+See also Where Did Beef Stew Originate

 Did you know that Puerto Rican beef stew, also known as “carne guisada,” is a popular dish in many Latin American countries?
 It’s a hearty and flavorful meal that’s perfect for cold weather or any time you’re craving comfort food.
 Some variations of the recipe include adding olives, capers, or even beer to the stew for added depth of flavor.
 Give it a try and see why it’s a beloved dish in many households!